SaadKhanBackendDeveloper/JumpCutLogin/README.md

 <h4>Why Stored Procedures</h4>
 I have used stored procedures here to execute queries into database.
 There are 3 main reasons for using stored procedures over other methods:

-1. Moduler Approach - If we need to change anything in our query.
+1. <b>Moduler Approach </b> - If we need to change anything in our query.
 We only need to change that query and execute ALTER statement of stored procedure in database and we are done.
 It is so easy to manage database with stored procedure rather than any other approach.

-2. Safety - Stored procedure provide us safety from SQL injection and it also provide a layer of encapsulation for our database logics.
+2. <b>Safety</b> - Stored procedure provide us safety from SQL injection and it also provide a layer of encapsulation for our database logics.

-3. Fast Execution - As it is commonly known as that SQL Server stored a parsed and complied version of stored procedure.
+3. <b>Fast Execution</b> - As it is commonly known as that SQL Server stored a parsed and complied version of stored procedure.
 So on re-occuring use of same query this will same us enourmous time and system resources.

 At the end, I personally prefer flat table structures where I can get all of our most used columns in one table rather having to create multiple views, or write joins to fetch data from different tables.
 Flat table structure save time and increase database processing speed.
 It also creates problem when our table grows too much.
 We can deal that problem with data archiving.
 Tables which we were going to need here are not such tables which grows that much.